elgbar/hex/README.md

 * Use `F1` to buy a castle in the currently selected territory
 * Likewise, `F2` will buy a spearman, `F3` a knight, and `F4` a baron
 * Undo and redo can be done with `Ctrl-Z` and `Ctrl-Y` respectfully
-*

 ## TODO

 * Add minimap
-* Sounds are sometimes not properly loaded on android
 * Generate trees when generating random island